 Social media collapses the geography of the planet and folds it up neatly within the borders of your computer screen.

 A solid internet connection allows you to converse with anyone around the world for free.
-Keep friendships alive and improve your German at the same time by talking with others who have studied German—or better yet, native speakers themselves.
+Keep friendships alive and refresh German at the same time by talking with others who have studied the language—or better yet, native speakers themselves.
 There’s no need to buy a ticket to Stuttgart in order to speak German.

 Don’t know anyone that speaks German?
 Not a problem.
 There are many “internet cafes,” forums or other types of online communities that offer strangers the ability to converse safely and anonymously in order to practice language.
 Who knows when language will become a tool to make a new friend?